 In the event of bankruptcy of an issuer of covered bonds, covered bondholders and derivative agreement counterparties are entitled to rights of priority to the assets in the cover pool that are registered in the Register, as well as over the funds that originate from those assets.

-Use of Proceeds: The net proceeds for each issue of Covered Bonds issued under the stated in the Final Terms.
+Use of Proceeds:

-Programme will be for general funding purposes of the Issuer or other if stated in the Final Terms.
+The net proceeds for each issue of Covered Bonds issued under the Programme will be for general funding purposes of the Issuer or other if stated in the Final Terms.